 1915 Opening night at the Princess Theatre for Harold Brighouse's popular comedy Hobson's Choice, about a man who bars his daughters from marrying so he won't have to pay dowries.
-It runs 135 performances and is filmed at least three times.
+It runs over 100 performances and is filmed at least three times.

-1921 Eugene O'Neill's Anna Christie, starring Pauline Lord and George Marion, opens tonight at the Vanderbilt Theatre.
+1921 Eugene O'Neill's Anna Christie, starring Pauline Lord and George Marion, opens at the Vanderbilt Theatre.
 Critics check their high praise for the show with reservations about the play's "happy ending," suggesting that O'Neill is making concessions to commercial theatre.
-O'Neill considers the show "a failure," but it will run for 177 performances and will win the author his second Pulitzer Prize.
+O'Neill considers the show "a failure," but it wins the author his second Pulitzer Prize.

-1949 Alfred Lunt and Lynn Fontanne celebrate their 25th wedding anniversary by starring in S. N. Behrman's comedy.
-I Know My Love, which opens tonight at the Shubert Theatre.
+1949 Alfred Lunt and Lynn Fontanne celebrate their 25th wedding anniversary by starring in S. N. Behrman's comedy, I Know My Love, which opens at the Shubert Theatre.
 Oddly enough, the show focuses on a couple looking back over 50 years of marriage.
-The Lunts will also appear on the cover of Life next week in honor of the event.
+The Lunts also appear on the cover of Life the following week in honor of the event.

-1971 Barbara Cook makes her final (so far!) appearance in a Broadway book musical in the Truman Capote tuner The Grass Harp, also featuring Karen Morrow, Max Showalter and Russ Thacker.
-It runs just 7 performances at the Martin Beck Theatre, but the cast album of the charming Claibe Richardson/Kenward Elmslie score lifts it to minor cult status.
+1971 Barbara Cook makes her final appearance in a Broadway book musical in the Truman Capote tuner The Grass Harp, also featuring Karen Morrow, Max Showalter, and Russ Thacker.
+It runs at the Martin Beck Theatre, with a cast album of the Claibe Richardson/Kenward Elmslie score lifting it to minor cult status.

-1989 A splashy stage adaptation of the movie musical Meet Me in St. Louis opens at the Gershwin Theatre on Broadway tonight with Betty Garrett, George Hearn and Donna Kane (in the role originated on film by Judy Garland).
-It runs 252 performances.
+1989 A splashy stage adaptation of the movie musical Meet Me in St. Louis opens at the Gershwin Theatre on Broadway with Betty Garrett, George Hearn, and Donna Kane (in the role originated on film by Judy Garland).

-2006 The oddball and sad story of real-life Hamptons cat ladies "Little" Edie and Edith Bouvier Beale makes an unlikely hit musical, Grey Gardens, which transfers to the Walter Kerr Thetre from a sold-out Off-Broadway run at Playwrights Horizons.
-Written by Scott Frankel, Michael Korie and Doug Wright based on the cult classic documentary, the production earns Tony Awards for stars Christine Ebersole and Mary Louise Wilson.
+2006 The oddball and sad story of real-life Hamptons cat ladies "Little" Edie and Edith Bouvier Beale makes an unlikely hit musical, Grey Gardens, which transfers to the Walter Kerr Theatre from a sold-out Off-Broadway run at Playwrights Horizons.
+Written by Scott Frankel, Michael Korie, and Doug Wright, and based on the cult classic documentary, the production earns Tony Awards for stars Christine Ebersole and Mary Louise Wilson.